eyesofjeremy/vanilla-adaptive-maps/README.md

 * `ChangeLog.md`.
 The list of changes to the core project.
 * `README.md`.
 The file that you’re currently reading.
+* `deploy.sh`.
+A script used for deploying the git repository into WordPress's SVN plugin repository. > ahem < this is not currently working properly.
 * A `vanilla-adaptive-maps` subdirectory that contains the source code - a fully executable WordPress plugin.

 ## Features